Vectorface/SnappyRouter/docs/handlers/index.md

 # Handlers

-ServiceRouter uses a number of different route handlers to serve web and CLI requests.
+SnappyRouter uses a number of different route handlers to serve web and CLI requests.
 Handlers are a core component in the router and are the starting point for customizing the router for your own application.

 ## What is a Handler?

-The router makes very few assumptions about the executing environment (command line, web server, etc).
+The router makes very few assumptions about the executing environment (command line, web server, folder structure, etc).
 To handle each environment differently, the router passes off control to a handler.
 The handler is responsible for most of the routing logic.

 ## Built-in Handlers

-ServiceRouter provides a number of built in routing handlers.
+SnappyRouter provides a number of built in routing handlers.

 ### Controller Handler

 The controller handler provides the "VC" part of MVC.
-The router assumes your web requests are searching for a pattern such as `/prefix/controller/action/param1/param2` and will attempt to find the appropriate controller and action to invoke.
+The router assumes your web requests match a pattern such as `/prefix/controller/action/param1/param2` and will attempt to find the appropriate controller and action to invoke.
 Furthermore, the Twig view engine can be initialized to provide an easy to use controller-view binding.